rootstrap/rails_api_base/.github/CONTRIBUTING.md

 ## Releases

-We release new versions of Rails Api Base when it is convenient, we follow [semver](http://semver.org/).
+We release new versions of Rails API Base when it is convenient, we follow [semver](http://semver.org/).
 When ready to release:

 1. Make sure that tests are green.
 2. Update the changelog with [Github Changelog Generator](https://github.com/skywinder/github-changelog-generator)